zaidshaikh313/ProductServiceFrontEnd/README.txt

 Product Service Application is designed to perform CRUD Operations On Product Entity.

+Developed Following functionalities-
+-  Perform CRUD on products
+-  Used H2 Database.
+-  Used Swagger.
+-  Written Test cases
+-  Developed FrontEnd Using Angular for adding and removing products from cart.

 How To Start The Project -
 1. Open Project in either Intelij or Eclipse or Spring Boot Tool Suit